How to Make Soy Wax Tarts (with Beeswax too!)

 Some are electric and make use of a small light bulb to melt the tart.
 Others have a solid warming plate above a tea light.

-Once cool and set, place your beeswax and soy tarts in a sealed jar and store in a cool place.
+Once cool and set, place your soy wax tarts in a sealed jar and store in a cool place.
 This is a simple and fun way to use beeswax and soy to create a nice home product or gift.